LVCF Establishes Geographic Affiliate in Upper Bucks County

 The Gasser Fund provides grants to benefit programs, organizations, and residents in the Upper Bucks County area that benefit education, interest, and achievements in technology and science fields.
 The fund provided 13 grants totaling more than $23,000 in recent years.
 During the most recent grant cycle, the Gasser Fund supported the Girl Scouts of Eastern Pennsylvania’s STEM Program in Bucks County, Palisades School District’s programmable robotics for elementary school program, and St. Luke’s Quakertown Hospital’s Medical Careers program.

 “The extensive charitable work that each member of the Upper Bucks Grant Committee has put into their lifelong careers greatly impacts the influence of the Neusch and Gasser Funds,” noted Story.
 “The Lehigh Valley Community Foundation is grateful for the good work and thoughtful direction of the group, who utilize their community knowledge to ignite change.”

-Meet the Upper Bucks Community Foundation Advisory Board Members
+Meet the Upper Bucks Community Fund Advisory Board Members